hipersayanX/AVSyncPy/README.md

 AVSyncPy
 ========

-Audio and Video synchronization algorithm implemented in Python.
+Audio and Video synchronization algorithm implemented in Python, and based in the syncing algorithm used by [FFplay](https://github.com/FFmpeg/FFmpeg/blob/master/ffplay.c).